SharedStake/SIPs/SIPS/sip-1.md

 ## History

-The SIP document has been adapted from the YIP (Yearn Improvement Proposal) which was also derived heavily from the SIP Synthetix Improvement Proposal document in many places text was simply copied and modified.
+The SIP document has been adapted from the YIP (SharedStake Improvement Proposal) which was also derived heavily from the SIP Synthetix Improvement Proposal document in many places text was simply copied and modified.
 Any comments about the SIP document should be directed to the YIP editors.

 ### Bibliography